 They can't plug in if there is no match.

 If there is conflict energy in one's space, scarcity thinking, fear - release it.
 It's a simple as making the mental intention, and giving one's body permission to release.
 KISS - Keep It Sweet and Simple.

-(Note this is exactly like selling one's car.
-On the day one sell one's car,"my car" which had been a precious, important extension of one's very body, suddenly becomes "the car"about which one care nothing.
+Analogously, compare selling one's car.
+On the day one sells the car, my car which had been a precious, important extension of one's very body, suddenly becomes the car about which one cares nothing.

 The miraculous change from Very Involved/Obsessed to Total Apathy that occurs when one Release one's Interest in the Vehicle, can also occur when one Release one's Interest in an Unwanted Relationship.)

 It is not required to manage their consequences for them.
-It's not one's job to micromanage other people's karma.
+It's not one's job to micromanage other people's [akashic memory patterns].
 People earn the results of their own actions.